Natucoder/alx-low_level_programming/0x00-hello_world/README.md

 Task 4 Hello, puts
 Task 5 Hello Printf
-Task 6 Size is not grandeur, and territory does not make a nation
+Task 6 Size is not grandeur, and territory does not make a nation Task 7 Write a script that generates the assembly code (Intel syntax) of a C code and save it in an output file.